Consecrated in 1879, it became the largest church built in Scotland since the 16th century.

 The foundation stone was laid by the Duke of Buccleuch in May 1874 and the building was consecrated in 1879 eventually becoming the largest church built in Scotland since the 16th century Reformation.

 Inside, the Cathedral is full of artistic treasures.
-Perhaps the most prominent is the Rood (Cross), suspended over the Nave Altar has a figure of Christ on a field of Flanders poppies
+Perhaps the most prominent is the Rood (Cross), with the figure of Christ on a background of Flanders poppies.
+It marks the division between the nave and the choir.

 The cross was designed by Sir Robert Lorimer and originally proposed for the National War Memorial at Edinburgh Castle.